Cetacaine: Interactions

 Cetacaine can have interaction with other drugs being taken by patients one of the interactions that can lead to methemoglobinemia is the interaction with sodium nitrate as well as prilocaine, which can lead to severe illness or death.
 As well as others listed on the referenced site.

 History

 The marketing start date for Cetacaine was January 1, 1960, but benzocaine was first produced in 1890 by German scientist 1890 by Eduard Ritsert.
 Cetacaine is mainly used in the dental field but has seen use as well in the medical field when dealing with small surgeries on or around mucous membranes.
-Benzocaine-based anesthetics (which includes Cetacaine) have started to come scrutiny by the FDA.
+Benzocaine-based anesthetics (which includes Cetacaine) have started to come under scrutiny by the FDA.
 In 2006 the FDA has announced that benzocaine-based anesthetics can cause methemoglobinemia and with that listed warnings and precautions to take when dealing with benzocaine based drugs.
 The FDA also during this time started to take many Benzocaine based drugs that were not approved off the market and fining those companies they were under.